pneisen/.plan/README.md

 ### 2017-11-17
   * Notes while watching Ashic Mahtab's talk on Actually Using Haskell:
     * Take a look at [hpack](https://hackage.haskell.org/package/hpack) for dependency management.
     * The OverloadedStrings pragma automatically converts string literals into Data.Text strings.
     * [Scotty](https://hackage.haskell.org/package/scotty) looks like a simple web framework based on Sinatra.

+### 2019-01-08
+  * Great quote on Hacker News that captures the way I feel about objects: "Classes get in the way between the programmer and the problem.
+They force you to reify your thinking into 'things' (classes) that demand names and citizenship rights, so to speak, in the system.
+These 'things' don't really exist, but we act like they do, and so increasingly see the problem in terms of the classes we've defined.
+This is a distorting filter that we can ill afford when the problem is complex."
+Objects have their place, but what happens in languages like Java doesn't seem right to me.